Create AI agent tools

 Export tool-calling agents from the AI Playground

-Use the AI Playground to assign Unity Catalog tools to an LLM, test the agent, and then export the code that defines the tool-calling agent.
+The AI Playground provides a convenient way to add Unity Catalog tools to an LLM, test the agent, and export its code.

-To use the AI Playground to export agents, your workspace must meet the the following requirements:
+To use the AI Playground to export agents, your workspace must meet the following requirements:

-1. From Playground, select a model with the Tools enabled label.
+1. From the AI Playground, select a model with the Tools enabled label.

 Select a tool-calling LLM